aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 # Amazon SageMaker Studio demo

-This solution demostrates the setup and deployment of Amazon SageMaker Studio into a private VPC and implementation of multi-layer security controls (data encryption, network traffic monitoring and restriction, usage of VPC endpoints, subnets and security groups, IAM resource policies).
+This solution demostrates the setup and deployment of Amazon SageMaker Studio into a private VPC and implementation of multi-layer security controls, such as data encryption, network traffic monitoring and restriction, usage of VPC endpoints, subnets and security groups, IAM resource policies.

 The use case is a real-life environment security setup, which generally requires the following security-related features to be in place:
 - End-to-end data encryption at rest and in transit